-Likewise, the fire situation in the U.S. is a problemObjectively, fires can be measured and quantified.
+Likewise, the fire situation in the U.S. is a problem.
+Objectively, fires can be measured and quantified.
 When a fire occurs it can be recorded as an incident and the losses associated with the fire can be measured and recorded.
 Subjectively, fires are seen as a negative social condition because of the loss and devastation caused by them.
 Every year fires cause victim injuries, deaths, and billions of dollars in property damage (Karter, 2012).
 The causes of residential fires are typically described as rooted in environmental factors and/or human factors.
 Environmental factors refer to the materials and ignition sources in a home (Rhodes and Reinhold, 1998).
 Ignition sources are considered any item in an area that may lead to fire ignition such as cigarettes, electronics, appliances, or any other item that produces enough heat to start a fire.
 Human factors associated with a fire include the actions or behaviors of people that contribute to a fire (Rhodes and Reinholtd, 1998).
 Human factors that increase the risks of a fire include; careless or reckless behavior, inappropriate use of heatsources such as cooking appliances, and disregard for building or fire safety system maintenance (Rhodes and Reinholtd, 1998).

 The devastating consequences of smoking-related fires include the potential loss of life, varying levels of severity of injuries of fire victims, and the potentially substantial financial losses incurred by the property damage and lost income.
 The terrible tragedies that attend smoking related residential fires often are “burned” in the collective social perception of these events that readily translate into a compassionate desire to “do something” to protect people from harmful products and/ or behaviors.
 There are various actions or policies governments may pursue to help solve the problem.
 Government can regulate a good or service, tax a good or service, charge fees for a service, fund research to investigate the problem, or work to educate the public (Kraft and Furlong, 2013).
 All of these options are available but not all are necessarily considered to be equally effective as viable solutions